kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Beside the *global metadata* of a coverage, you can add *local metadata* for each file which is a part of the whole coverage (e.g a 3D time-series coverage mosaiced from 2D GeoTiff files).
+Beside the *global metadata* of a coverage, you can add *local metadata* for each file which is a part of the whole coverage (e.g. a 3D time-series coverage mosaiced from 2D GeoTiff files).

-In ingredient file of *general recipe*, under the metadata section add a "local" object with keys and values extracted by using format type expression.
+Under the metadata section add a "local" object with keys and values extracted by using format type expression.
 Example of extracting an attribute from a netCDF input file:

 .. hidden-code-block:: json